There are a variety of reasons why businesses or consultants may choose to operate via a limited company.

 1. Paying yourself a salary

 Salaries are the most common form of remuneration if you are a business owner.
-If a company pays salaries it will operate via the PAYE scheme and report to HMRC through the real-time information system (RTI).
+If a company pays salaries, it will operate via the PAYE scheme and report to HMRC through the real-time information system (RTI).

 For a business owner operating via a limited company, it is worthwhile considering drawing down a small salary as part of your overall remuneration package.

-Salaries are a deductible business expense for the company, so will reduce the amount of corporation tax the limited company will need to pay.
+Salaries are a deductible business expense for the company, so they will reduce the amount of corporation tax the limited company will need to pay.

-Taxation of salaries for the 2024/25 tax year
+Taxation of salaries for the 2025/26 tax year

-For the 2024/25 tax year the taxation of salaries is as follows:
+For the 2025/26 tax year, salaries are taxed as follows:

-• Between £12,570 and £50,270, a tax rate of 20% applies.
+- Between £12,570 and £50,270, a tax rate of 20% applies.

-• Between £50,270 and £125,140, a tax rate of 40% applies.
+- Between £50,270 and £125,140, a tax rate of 40% applies.

-• Over £125,140 a tax rate of 45% applies.
+- Over £125,140 a tax rate of 45% applies.

-In 2024/25 employees are required to pay the following national insurance contributions.
+In 2025/26 employees are required to pay the following national insurance contributions.

 Class 1 contributions at:

-• 8% for salaries ranging between £12,570 and £50,270 per year.
+- 8% for salaries ranging between £12,570 and £50,270 per year.

-• 2% on earnings above £50,270 per year
+- 2% on earnings above £50,270 per year

 In addition, employers must also pay NI contributions:

-• 13.8% class 1 contribution on salaries above £9,100 per year.
+- 15% class 1 contribution on salaries above £5,000 per year.

 Did you know?
 Employee and employer NICs are never due on dividends but always on salaries.